American Express® Gold Card vs. Platinum Card® from American Express

 Best for moderate spenders: Gold card

-The Gold card’s welcome bonus is much more accessible than the Platinum card, so if you don’t want to charge a large amount up front, you’d be better off with the Gold card.
+The Gold card’s introductory bonus is much more accessible than the Platinum card, so if you don’t want to charge a large amount up front, you’d be better off with the Gold card.

 The Gold card requires $2,000 in spending in the card’s first three months to earn the welcome bonus.
 The Platinum card, by contrast, requires $5,000 in spending to earn the card’s bonus, which is a lot to charge in three months – particularly since you’ll also be incurring a $550 annual fee for using the card.